logicminds/logicminds.github.io/content/post/2018-09-25-alternative-facts.markdown

 Because these facts were created by you, they will likely contain all the custom facts you need to test or debug your code.
 And this is a huge deal.
 Custom puppet modules will always utilize a custom fact for something.

+This means you can create a frankenstein system of your own to test with.
+Ever wanted a linux system with a kernel version of 6?
+Now you can.

-Well that is all for now.
-Stay tuned later when I detail how to use rspec-puppet-facts and the puppet-debugger with custom alternative facts.
+Stay tuned later when I detail how to use rspec-puppet-facts and the puppet-debugger and test a windows 9 system.